-When you think about workplace accidents, you may think of accidents at construction sites or similar industries.
-While those industries do have a higher rate of injury, accidents and injuries happen in all work environments, even ones thought of as “safe,” like offices.
+When you think about workplace accidents, you may think of accidents at construction sites or accidents in science labs.
+While those industries do have a high rate of injury, accidents and injuries happen in all work environments, even ones thought of as “safe,” like offices.
 To help you keep a safer office setting, we’re sharing how to prevent accidents and provide first aid in case of injury around the office.
+It can be vital for your team to understand the basics of corporate CPR training in order to keep everyone safe during emergency situations.

 Preventing Falls in Office Workplaces